 What Is Declawing?

 Also known as onychectomy, declawing is a surgical procedure that involves the removal of a cat’s claws.
 The surgery isn’t quite as simple as it sounds, however.
-Since cats can retract their claws, removing them means removing the end of the toe along with the claw itself.
-Many people believe that the procedure only involves taking the claw at the base, but in order to stop it growing back, the last bone of each toe must be removed; the equivalent of cutting off a person’s fingers at the first knuckle.
+Since cats can retract their claws, removing them means removing the end of the toe and the claw itself.
+Many people believe that the procedure only involves taking the claw at the base, but to stop it from growing back, the last bone of each toe must be removed; the equivalent of cutting off a person’s fingers at the first knuckle.

 It’s a controversial process due to the lasting ramifications of the surgery.
 It can lead to behavioral problems, ongoing pain, and lameness.

 Why Is Declawing Not a Good Choice for Your Cat?

 Although it has been an accepted practice for many, there are many reasons why declawing is considered to be cruel and unnecessary.